-2.26 The reasonable alternative policy and spatial options for the AAP and the preferred policy approaches now set out in the Preferred Options document (August 2019) have been appraised against the SA objectives in the SA framework (see Table 2.2 earlier in this section), with scores being attributed to each option or preferred policy approach to indicate its likely sustainability effects on each objective as follows:
+2.29 The reasonable alternative policy and spatial options for the AAP and the policies now set out in the Pre-Submission document (July 2020) have been appraised against the SA objectives in the SA framework (see Table 2.2 earlier in this section), with symbols being attributed to each option or preferred policy approach to indicate its likely sustainability effects on each objective as follows:

-Figure 2.1 Key to symbols and colour coding used in the SA of the Garden Village AAP
+Figure 2.1: Key to symbols and colour coding used in the SA of the Garden Village AAP

-++ The option or policy is likely to have a significant positive effect on the SA objective(s). ++/- The option or policy is likely to have a mixture of significant positive and minor negative effects on the SA objective(s). + The option or policy is likely to have a minor positive effect on the SA objective(s).
-0 The option or policy is likely to have a negligible or no effect on the SA objective(s). - The option or policy is likely to have a minor negative effect on the SA objective(s). /+ The option or policy is likely to have a mixture of significant negative and minor positive effects on the SA objective(s).
-The option or policy is likely to have a significant negative effect on the SA objective(s). ?
+++ The option or policy is likely to have a significant positive effect on the SA objective(s). ++/- The option or policy is likely to have a mixture of significant positive and minor negative effects on the SA objective(s).
+The option or policy is likely to have a minor positive effect on the SA objective(s). + 0 The option or policy is likely to have a negligible or no effect on the SA objective(s). - The option or policy is likely to have a minor negative effect on the SA objective(s).
+The option or policy is likely to have a mixture of significant negative and minor positive effects the SA objective(s).

+The option or policy is likely to have a significant negative effect on the SA objective(s).
 It is uncertain what effect the option or policy will have on the SA objective(s), due to a lack of data. +/- or ++/ The option or policy is likely to have an equal mixture of both minor or both significant positive and negative effects on the SA objective(s).

-- 2.27 Where a potential positive or negative effect is uncertain, a question mark was added to the relevant score (e.g. +? or -?) and the score is colour coded as per the potential positive, negligible or negative score (e.g. green, yellow, orange, etc.). - 2.28 The likely effects of options and draft policies need to be determined and their significance assessed, which inevitably requires a series of judgments to be made.
+- 2.30 Where a potential positive or negative effect is uncertain, a question mark was added to the relevant symbol (e.g. +? or -?) and colour coded as per the potential positive, negligible or negative effect (e.g. green, yellow, orange, etc.). - 2.31 The likely effects of options and draft policies need to be determined and their significance assessed, which inevitably requires a series of judgments to be made.
 This appraisal has attempted to differentiate between the most significant effects and other more minor effects through the use of the symbols shown above.
 The dividing line in making a decision about the significance of an effect is often quite small.
 Where either (++) or (--) has been used to distinguish significant effects from more minor effects (+ or -) this is because the effect of an option or draft policy on the SA objective in question is considered to be of such magnitude that it will have a noticeable and measurable effect taking into account other factors that may influence the achievement of that objective.
-However, scores are relative to the scale of proposals under consideration. - 2.29 The SA findings for the Garden Village AAP options are described in Appendix 4 and the likely effects of the preferred policy approaches in the Preferred Options document are summarised in Chapter 4, including an assessment of the potential cumulative impacts of the Preferred Options as a whole.
+However, sustainability effects identified are relative to the scale of proposals under consideration.